alexk99/the_router/README.md

 # The router
-The router is a software packet router based on DPDK an NPF libraries.
+TheRouter is a software packet router based on <a href="http://dpdk.org/">DPDK</a> an <a href="https://github.com/alexk99/npf">NPF libraries.</a>
-Using modern software technique such as QSBR, lockless data structures and cuckoo hashing enables the router to perform routing and NAT on hight packet rates up to 6 Mpps using commodity hardware <a href="/source_nat.md">NAT perfomance benchmarks</a>
+Using modern software technique such as QSBR, lockless data structures and
+<a href="https://github.com/efficient/libcuckoo">cuckoo hashing</a> enables the router to perform routing and NAT on hight packet rates up
+to 6 Mpps using commodity hardware <a href="/source_nat.md">NAT perfomance benchmarks</a>

 It supports: